 The Hydrochlorothiazide FDA package insert doesn’t have numbers about how common side effects are.

-More about Hydrochlorothiazide side effects » Risk factors for serious side effects › Taking anti-inflammatories, acid reducers in the stomach, anticholinergics, laxatives, levothyroxine › History of intestinal surgery › Taking beta-blockers › Severe coronary artery disease. › History of tight aortic stenosis › Taking beta-blockers › Obstructive coronary artery disease Detailed Procardia (Nifedipine) risks & warnings » › Current electrolyte imbalance › History of sulfa allergies › History of gout › Current kidney problems Detailed Microzide (Hydrochlorothiazide (Hctz)) risks & warnings » Pregnancy category C FDA pregnancy category (Weigh risks vs. benefits)
+Prescription only Available as Nifedipine Hydrochlorothiazide Used for (click to learn more) Nifedipine Hydrochlorothiazide Risk factors for serious side effects Nifedipine Hydrochlorothiazide › Taking anti-inflammatories, acid reducers in the stomach, anticholinergics, laxatives, levothyroxine › History of intestinal surgery › Taking beta-blockers › Severe coronary artery disease. › History of tight aortic stenosis › Taking beta-blockers › Obstructive coronary artery disease Detailed Procardia (Nifedipine) risks & warnings » › Current electrolyte imbalance › History of sulfa allergies › History of gout › Current kidney problems Detailed Microzide (Hydrochlorothiazide (Hctz)) risks & warnings » Pregnancy category Nifedipine Hydrochlorothiazide C FDA pregnancy category (Weigh risks vs. benefits)

 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.